Log-s/ipUtility/README.md

 Disclaimer !
 -
-There is no data verification, and the the code couldn't be more uggly.
-But I probably won't use it any time soon again, and it worked out fine for the 1h long exam.
+There is no data verification, and the the code couldn't be more **uggly**.
+But I probably won't use it any time soon again, and it worked out fine for the hour long exam.

+Features :
+-
+The tool can print out :
+*the ip's class
+*the ip corresponding binary value*
+*the masks corresponding binary value
+*the network part of the ip
+*the local part of the ip
+*the network's broadcasting adress
+*the subnet the machine is on
+*the subnet's broadcasting adress
+*the number of possible subnets for the given ip/mask couple *the amount of possible machines per subnet

 Install & Run